conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 ### Configure

 To use the Conduktor Terraform Provider, you need to define some minimal configuration:
+- The mode, since the provider can also be used for Conduktor Gateway
 - The URL of Conduktor Console
 - The authentication mechanism
   - Using an API key